Magmadiver: Cultural references and themes

+"Magmadiver", like the previous two episodes, has a light, humorous tone and a strong action component, with a predominant focus on the psychology of Asuka's character.
+Comic Book Resources' Devin Meenan described the installment as "the closest Evangelion gets to filler", and the battle against Sandalphon as "one of the more conventional of the series".
+Dengeki Online noted how the episodes from "Asuka Strikes!" to "Magmadiver" have a "classic shōnen mecha charm".
+Japanese academic Yuya Sato similarly noted how "Magmadiver" notably features elements typical of shōnen manga, although Evangelion, especially in its second part, has many elements for girls' comics, named shōjo manga.
+They would therefore, according to Sato, constitute a lure to attract men to shōjo.
+According to DVD Talk, the arc adds a lot more "heart and soul" to the story, with a combination of action, comedy and even dramatic moments.
+In the last scene, moreover, Asuka and Misato talk during sunset and Asuka reveals that she has a past that she doesn't want to show to other people.
+According to writer Dennis Redmond, "the motif of the fading sun is not an accident"; this moment of "relative equilibrium", where the various registers of comedy and tragedy, childhood and adulthood, seem to coexist "in relative harmony", is slowly disintegrated in future episodes.

 Reception

 "Magmadiver" was first broadcast on December 6, 1995, and drew a 9.5% audience share on Japanese television, the highest for an episode of Neon Genesis Evangelion to date.
 Merchandise on the episode has also been released, including a line of official T-shirts.
 Moreover, according to the website Usgamer, a reference to the Type D equipment can be found in the Gold Saucer of the video game Final Fantasy VII.

 The episode had an ambivalent reception from anime critics.
 Max Covil of Film School Rejects criticised the episode for the presence of fan service, arguing that it did not live up to the previous two.
 The Anime Café's Akio Nagatomi described "Magmadiver" as "the Japanese equivalent of a Saturday-morning special - not bad, but not spectacular".
 The writers of Screen Rant ranked the confrontation against Sandalphon among the lowest on the list of best battles in the series.
 Jacob Parker-Dalton of Otaquest noted how the episode is hated in the fanbase, but defended it and praised the tension of the battle in the magma chamber, while the Supanova Expo website mentioned Shinji's rescue of Asuka as one of the character's best moments.